On the Limitations of Carbon-Aware Temporal and Spatial Workload Shifting in the Cloud: Objectives and Methodology

 \subsubsection{\textbf{Temporal Workload Shifting.}}

-In our temporal analysis, the different dimensions of a job include its length, ability to defer and related slack, and the ability to interrupt.
-We assume that we have perfect knowledge of the future carbon intensity and job length.
-Figure~\ref{fig:temporal-shifting-illustration} shows our methodology for computing carbon savings under different dimensions.
+In our temporal analysis, the different dimensions of a job include its length, slack, and the ability to defer and interrupt it.
+Here, we assume perfect knowledge of the future carbon-intensity and job length.
+Figure \ref{fig:temporal-spatial-illustration}(a) shows our methodology for computing carbon reduction under different dimensions.
 In a non-deferrable or baseline scenario, a job arrives at time $t$ and immediately starts running.
-In our toy example, such an execution yields 38 units of carbon emissions.
+In our toy example, such an execution yields 68 units of carbon emissions.
 If the job is deferrable, we find contiguous slots with minimum cumulative carbon emissions that can fit a given job.
-Our problem maps well to the standard k-element subarray with minimum sum~\cite{k-subarray}, where the length of the array is equal to the sum of job length and slack.
-In our example, the job is deferred to provide 7 units of absolute savings and 18.5\% relative savings.
-Finally, for interruptible jobs, we find k minimum elements in an array, considering no overhead, to find the slots that can finish the job.
-In the example, the interruptibility leads to absolute savings of 11 units and relative savings of 29\%.
+Our problem maps well to the standard k-element sub-array with minimum sum~\cite{k-subarray}, where the length of the array is equal to the sum of job length and slack.
+In our example, the job is deferred to provide 13 units of absolute reduction and 19\% relative reduction.
+For interruptible jobs, we find k minimum elements in an array, considering no overhead, to find the slots that can finish the job.
+In the example, the interruptibility leads to absolute reduction of 48 units and relative reduction of 29\%.
 We repeat this analysis for all the job arrival times and present the mean and standard deviation.